aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 them.
 The email subject, body and the SMS message content can be configured.
 Learn more about [configuring SMS and email messages](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pool-settings-message-customizations.html).
 When verifying the account via email, the verification can either be done by the user entering a code into the app that was emailed to them, or by clicking on a $link.
-This can be configured using the `verificationStyle` property.
+This can be configured via the `style` property under `verificationEmail`.

 *Note*: If you would like to disable self sign up for your user pool, set the property `selfSignUp` to `undefined`.